-- a.
-Timeliness: Reports or other required data shall be received on or before scheduled due dates. b.
-Accuracy: Reports or other required data shall be prepared in strict conformity with - b.
-Accuracy: Reports or other required data shall be prepared in strict conformity with appropriate authoritative sources and/or AHCCCS defined standards. - c.
+a.
+Timeliness: Reports or other required data shall be received on or before scheduled due dates.

+b.
+Accuracy: Reports or other required data shall be prepared in strict conformity with appropriate authoritative sources and/or AHCCCS defined standards.

+c.
 Completeness: All required information shall be fully disclosed in a manner that is both responsive and pertinent to report intent with no material omissions.